MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/agent-display-name.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

-To protect an agent's privacy, you can configure your chat widget to display either full name, first name, last name, or nickname of an agent to the customers.
-If you would like to hide your agent’s identity and anonymize, choose to display the nickname.
-The values for the names are retrieved from the user entity record created in Omnichannel for Customer Service.
+To protect an agent's privacy, you can configure your chat widget to display either the full name, first name, last name, or nickname of the agent to the customers.
+If you'd like to hide your agent’s identity and anonymize, choose to display the nickname.
+The values for the names are retrieved from the user record created in Omnichannel for Customer Service.
 For information on creating users, see [Create users in model-driven applications and assign security roles](/power-platform/admin/create-users-assign-online-security-roles).
 You can add nickname of a user in the Omnichannel user record in Web Client.

 > [!NOTE]
-> The selected agent display name is displayed only in the chat widget while chatting with a customer.
+> The selected agent's name is displayed in the chat widget only while chatting with a customer.
 For consultation or chat transfer, full name of the agent is used.

 1. Do one of the following depending on the app you're using:
    - In Omnichannel admin center, go to the workstream of the chat widget in which you need to configure the settings, select edit for the required chat widget, and on the **Chat channel Settings** page, go to the **Chat widget** tab.